OmniLayer/spec/README.md

 ## Smart Property

-Mastercoin supports creating property tokens to be used for titles, deeds, user-backed currencies, and even shares in a company.
-Whenever property is created, it gets assigned the next available currency ID, so any property can be bought, sold, transferred, and even used for betting, just like other Mastercoin-derived currencies.
+The Master Protocol supports creating property tokens to be used for titles, deeds, user-backed currencies, and even shares in a company.
+Whenever property is created, it gets assigned the next available currency ID, so any property can be bought, sold, transferred, and even used for betting, just as other Master Protocol-derived currencies are.

 ## New Property Creation

-Say you want to create a new IPO for your company “Quantum Miner”.
+Say you want to do an initial distribution of digital tokens for your company “Quantum Miner”.
 Doing so will use a varying number of bytes, due to the use of a null-terminated string.
 This example uses 37 bytes:

 1. Transaction type = 50 for creating new property (32-bit unsigned integer, 4 bytes)
 2. Property Type = 1 for indivisible shares (2 is divisible currency) (32-bit unsigned integer, 4 bytes)